 There are MANY WAYS to be betrayed, and not just by a cheating spouse or lover.
 It can be by paid professionals, family members, friends, colleagues, bosses or clergy

 • If you’ve been hurt on many occasions by someone you believed in, you have to decide if you can continue, or need to end the association.

 Choosing between the 2 is rarely easy or fast, but in most cases leaving is ultimately the best for your PMES health – if possible.
 At the very least you can put some distance by using healthy boundaries.

 • If you want to continue the relationship (or not), you need to & have a right to ask for a ‘talk’ to clear the air, but they may not be able or willing.

 You can’t force someone to admit to flaws in the way they treat you, nor change the way they act, no matter how hard you try!

-a.
-BEING the Trust Violator, you need to:
+As the Violated person, you need to: